 - See your doctor.
 It's always a good idea to get a physical examination before you start any diet or fitness program.
 Especially if you have any health conditions such as high blood pressure or high cholesterol.
 Measure your body composition and decide on your goals.
 For example, you can measure your Body Mass Index (BMI) with my BMI calculator.

 - Determine your daily calorie need.
 This step is going to be different for everybody and will even change for you over time.
 Use my calorie calculator for men or my calorie calculator for women to determine how many calories you need each day to maintain your current weight, then reduce that number by 100 to 500 calories.
 It's okay to start slowly with just a small reduction in calories - after all, this is a lifestyle modification, not a crash diet.
-If you're too exuberant at the beginning you might find the calorie restriction too difficult later on.
+If you're too exuberant in the beginning, you might find the calorie restriction too difficult later on.

 - Keep a food diary.
 You'll increase your chances of success if you keep track of all the foods you eat.
 You can keep your food diary in a notebook or use an online service like Calorie Count where you can enter your foods and the amounts into your personal (and private) account.
 The program keeps track of your calories and grades your daily diet for nutritional value.
 And it's free.

 - Choose nutritious foods.
 Since you're reducing your calorie intake, you need to be sure that every calorie counts - there's not too much room for junk foods on a low-calorie diet so eat foods that are nutrient dense.
 Increase your intake of fruits and vegetables.
-Choose lean protein sources and eat a little bit of healthy fat like the omega-3 fats found in seafood and monounsaturated fats found in olive oil and nuts.
+Choose lean protein sources.